percona/pmm-doc/source/dashboards/dashboard.mysql-overview.rst

 |view-all-metrics| |this-dashboard|

-.. _dashboard.mysql-overview.aborted-connections:
+.. _dashboard-mysql-overview.aborted-connections:

-`Aborted Connections <dashboard.mysql-overview.html#aborted-connections>`_
+`Aborted Connections <dashboard-mysql-overview.html#aborted-connections>`_
 --------------------------------------------------------------------------------

 When a given host connects to |mysql| and the connection is interrupted in the